yunfuliu/matplot-opencv/README.md

 # matplot-opencv

-The purpose of this library is to draw line, histogram, and 1D and 2D curve for data analysis.
-Also, this library take the advantage of the most popular matplotlib as the core functionality of drawing.
+This library offers the data of **OpenCV**'s `cv::Mat` a quick review as showing line, histogram, 1D curve, or 2D curve for algorithm development, **with just simple few lines of code**.
+Also, this library takes the advantage of the most popular matplotlib as the core of drawing, and enjoys its beautiful displays.

 System requirements:
 --------------------